We often get the question “How much does whole life insurance cost,” so we put together the following whole life insurance rates by age charts below.

 You can even chose a guaranteed insurability rider that allows the child to add additional coverage at certain ages and life events.
 That means that even if that child should develop a health issue that would preclude them from qualifying for coverage, getting additional coverage is not a problem with the Guaranteed Insurability rider.

-The following sample child whole life insurance quotes based on a preferred plus male for ordinary whole life insurance to age 100 with an A rated insurance company or better.
+The following sample child whole life insurance rates based on a preferred plus male for ordinary whole life insurance to age 100 with an A rated insurance company or better.
 Monthly Rates are for informational purposes only and must be qualified for.

 Age | $25,000 | $50,000 | $100,000 | $250,000 |